Kernel-Based Nonparametric Tests For Shape Constraints: Numerical experiments

-We assess the finite-sample performance of the test statistic using a limit experiment that matches the asymptotic theory in Section~\ref{sec:inference}.
-Fix a grid size $n$ (number of test points) and a sample size $N$.
-Under the least-favorable null, we set $\bs \theta= \bs 0$ and generate
+We study the finite-sample behavior of the one-sided Wald test using a limit experiment aligned with Section~\ref{sec:inference}.
+Fix a grid size $n$ and a sample size $N$.
+Under the least-favorable null, set $\bs\theta=\bs 0$ and generate